Articles / Assessing fitness to drive for seizures and epilepsy

 “Do not yield to pressure,” he says.
 “You can refer the patient to a neurologist if you want to avoid conflict with the patient.”

-This is useful where cases that are complex or unclear.
+This is useful in complex or unclear cases.

-For patients that continue to drive against advice, appealing to their sense of responsibility to their family and community may help.
+For patients that continue to drive against advice, it may help to appeal to their sense of responsibility to their family and community.

 He suggests offering to write to the licensing authority on the individual’s behalf, and to check if they are eligible for the taxi discount scheme or a Centrelink mobility allowance payment.